blindedase/project-landing-page/README.md

 # project-landing-page
-a landing page project for top students
+a landing page project for TOP students